FlaxEngine/FlaxDocs/manual/graphics/textures/generate-texture.md

 ```
 ***

-### 3. Create material
+### 3. Create the material

-Create a sample material that contains a public texture parameter named `tex`.
+Create a simple material that contains a public texture parameter named `tex`.
 It's used by the script to assign a texture to draw.

 ![Material](media/material1.png)

-### 4. Link material and model
+### 4. Link the material and model

 Add created script `TextureFromCode` to an actor in your scene (or create a new one for it).
-Then select it and assign the model and created material (as shown in a picture below).
+Then select the actor and assign the model and created material (as shown in a picture below).

 ![Link Material and Model](media/textureFromCode1.png)